Ritzzer764/Spotify-Music-Recommendation-System/README.md

 ### Song clustering

 Clustering helps recognise patterns in the data.
-In order to do so, I decided to make use of a pipeline that consist of StandardScaler to normalise the data and K means to cluster the normalised data.
+In order to do so, I decided to make use of a pipeline that consist of StandardScaler to normalize the data and K means to cluster the normalized data.
 Here is an example of how the code looks like.

 ```
 song_cluster_pipeline = Pipeline([('scaler', StandardScaler()),